ShMcK/mirror-loading/README.md

 state.loading.effects.login.submit
 ```

-### reducer namespace
+### name

-The loading reducer defaults to the name "loading".
+The loading reducer defaults to the name of "loading".

 If you would like to change this, use the `name` option.

 ```js
 mirrorLoading(mirror, { name: 'load' })
 ```

+In which case, loading can be accessed from `state.load.global`.